My dad always used to tell me that a real man admits his

 worse is that I should have known better.

-To the entire Autism community who expressed outrage, I’m moved and
+community who expressed outrage, I’m moved and

 inspired by your passion, and I’m amazed at how strong you are as a